- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

-I teach undergraduate and master’s modules relating to sociology of education, policy, social justice, research methods and citizenship education.
+I teach undergraduate and master’s modules relating to sociology of education, political economy of education, childhood and youth, research methods and citizenship education.
 In addition, I supervise undergraduate, postgraduate taught and PhD students.
-I am also currently Associate Programme Leader for the department’s BA in Sociology/Education.

 My research focuses on the impact of economic change and marginalisation, especially that of increasingly precarious work on families and young people’s education, work and strategies of mobility in urban India and England.
 I am particularly interested in how young people negotiate change, vulnerability and socioeconomic exclusion through strategies like political and social networking, combining education and paid work and various practices of (dis)engagement from existing institutions.
 In understanding economic change I also attend to its interplay with social, institutional and political shifts and patterns of marginalisation.
 My work also offers a critical engagement with development and policy discourses around growth, poverty and education and their interrelationships.

 I am a qualitative researcher, and my work spans the sociology of education, sociology of urban marginalisation, sociology of childhood and youth and economic sociology.
 Currently, alongside investigating the impact of precarity and poverty in post-industrial South Yorkshire (Sheffield City Region), I am also looking at young people’s gendered and classed experiences of learning English and online learning in South India.

 My long-term theoretical interests include rethinking agency in relation to coercive forces; shifts in the nature of the state and its relationship with global capital; and social class inequalities in the context of precarious work.